- American Physical Society Sites

 The APS Division of Particles and Fields (DPF) established the award in 2011.
 The award is endowed by the Henry Primakoff Lecture Fund, created by members of the physics department at the University of Pennsylvania, where Henry Primakoff was a professor.

-This award recognizes outstanding elementary particle physics research performed by a physicist who must be within seven years of Ph.D. at the time of nomination, plus any career breaks.
+This award recognizes outstanding elementary particle physics research performed by a physicist who must have obtained their Ph.D. within seven years of the current nomination deadline, plus any career breaks.
 The research recognized could either be a single piece of work, or the sum of contributions.

 The nomination must include: